-I would agree that one is always an addict, regardless how much clean time one might have.
-Addiction, from what I've read on the subject, is a condition involving brain chemistry more than anything else, the upshot being that once one achieves an addicted state, the propensity to become addictive to narcotic substances does not vanish.
-My evidence is anecdotal, but I have never seen an alkie or an addict go to back to successfully being able to drink or use.
+I would agree that one is always an addict, regardless of how much clean time one might have.
+Addiction, from what I've read on the subject, is a condition involving brain chemistry more than anything else, the upshot is that once one achieves an addicted state, the propensity to become addictive to narcotic substances does not vanish.
+My evidence is anecdotal, but I have never seen an alkie or an addict go back to successfully being able to drink or use.
 Many of them wind up worse than they did before, rapidly, and many of them die.
 An addict and alkie essentially have to accept the fact they will always be so in spite of their clean and sober time, and they need to learn to live their lives as the rest of the non-addicted population does.

 Can it help?

 Couldn't hurt...Muske-Dukes, though, really isn't talking about addiction as such, but rather uses it to describe the expressive tendency of an entire culture--it's a metaphor for a what's seen as a global condition, that everyone is self-seeking even though they hanker to be more charitable and humane.
 With our selfishness and our thinking at odds, we have all sorts of confused and conflated ideas about what the "right" thing is, and we wind up operating in grotesque ways, rationalizing with various rhetorics, philosophies and wishful thinking to justify the worst of our ways, and use the same vocabulary to lay the blame on others.
 Muske-Dukes is wise to put this in the form of an accelerating rant--the velocity of the resentments fuels the rage distills it to some hard, palpable gripes that are not without merit.